ibm-cloud-docs/power-iaas/faq.md

 For additional support, refer to the distribution (distro).
 You can find a list of cloud-init packages at [IBM PowerVC packages](http://public.dhe.ibm.com/systems/virtualization/powervc/){: new_window}{: external}.

-## Can I use my own AIX or IBM i image?
+## Can I use my own AIX, IBM i, or Linux image?
 {: #image}
 {: faq}
 {: support}